kevinkrouse/platform/webpack/README.md

 To allow updates made to TypeScript, JavaScript, CSS, and SCSS files to take effect on your LabKey React page without having to manually build the changes each time, you can develop with Hot Module Reloading enabled via a webpack development server.
-You can run the HMR server from the `trunk/server/modules/platform/<module>` directory via the `npm start` command.
+You can run the HMR server from the `trunk/server/modules/platform/<module>` directory via the `yarn start` command.
 Once started, you will need to access your page via an alternate action name to view the changes.
 The server action is `module-entryPointDev.view` instead of the normal `module-entryPoint.view`.

 Note that since modules in the platform repository share configurations for the webpack development server, they are set to us the same port number for the HMR environment.
 This means that you can only have one module's HMR mode enabled at a time.
-If you try to run `npm start` for a second module, you will get an error message saying that the `address is already in use`.
+If you try to run `yarn start` for a second module, you will get an error message saying that the `address is already in use`.

 ```
 cd trunk/server/modules/platform/<module>
-npm start
+yarn start
 ```

 [React]: https://reactjs.org